How to lay luxury vinyl flooring

 - When it comes to stairs or steps, the process is similar.
 Measure the height and depth and of each stair to give you then length before multiplying by the width.
 This will give you the area of each step.
 Again, don’t forget to allow 10% for waste and to allow for any margin of error as staircases can be tricky.

-- When you buy laminate flooring, bear in mind it is usually sold in packs that are labelled by their size in meters squared.
-For example, one pack might include 5m² of laminate flooring.
+- When you buy luxury vinyl, bear in mind it is usually sold in packs that are labelled by their size in meters squared.
+For example, one pack might include 5m² of luxury vinyl.

 How to measure a simple room accurately